Public Administration and Defence – Claiming Employer Negligence

-Whilst this sector does include public order and safety, usually in the form of the police force, as well as national defence, these occupations don’t exclusively explain the high rates of personal injury in employees, acts of violence make up about a fifth of reported injuries to the whole sector.
+Whilst this sector does include public order and safety, usually in the form of the police force, as well as national defence, these occupations don’t exclusively explain the high rates of personal injury in employees, violent physical and verbal assault make up about a fifth of reported injuries to the whole sector.
 Slips, trips and falls, combined with manual handling accidents collectively make up close to half of all injuries to workers in public and government admin.

 The government and public administration sector is widespread across the country, with numerous councils responsible for their regions’ occupants and employing large volumes of staff to do so.
 A saturation of government officials can be found in London, but other major governmental employers are dotted around the country.
 Head offices for HMRC are located in Grimsby, in the Yorkshire & the Humber region, as well as the Department of Health & Social Care in Leeds.
 Several MoD outfits are placed strategically across the country, like with Kineton in the West Midlands and the Royal Marine Base in Chivenor, to the South West.
 The sector employs around 7% of the entire UK working population.